Clunia: Forum

 The center of Romana cities, where the cardo maximus and decumanus maximus crossed, frequently receiving the forum of the city, a public square surrounded by porticos.
 In it political, commercial, judicial and, habitually, also religious, activities unfolded.
 In Clunia, the forum is not very far from the theater, in whose environs the ruins of three domus stand out, a basilica and a macellum (market).
 The mosaics grab the attention, the subterranean habitations and the systems of heating of some of these homes.
 On top of the market in the 17th century, a hermitage of limited artistic value was built, damaging the deposits.

 Thermae

 With the Roman forum are the ruins of the Roman thermae, of great dimensions and covered in mosaics somewhat simpler than that of the homes of the forum.
 Here also is very visible the system of heating of the different thermae rooms, the hypocaust.

 Other buildings

-In the subsoil of the city, where no visiting is allowed due to its fragility, are the very interesting systems of water supply and a priapic sanctuary.
+In the subsoil of the city, where no visiting is allowed due to its fragility, are the systems of water supply and a priapic sanctuary.